keepgoing1995/covid-policy-tracker/documentation/interpretation_guide.md

     - We will sometimes downgrade a country/territory from a 2 to a 1 if there is evidence that their contact tracing resources have been overwhelmed.
 In this cases the official policy of the country/territory is often still to say that they conduct ‘comprehensive’ contact tracing.
 But if there are very high daily case numbers, and credible reports of newly-diagnosed cases whose recent contacts were not traced, we will not report this as a 2.

 ### H4 - Emergency investment in healthcare
- **We have stopped updating data for E3.
-The data for this indicators will still be present in the CSV files, but they is not being actively updated beyond August 2021.
+- **We have stopped updating data for H4.
+The data for this indicator will still be present in the CSV files, but will not be actively updated beyond August 2021.**
 - If specific numbers of spending announced are available, but not a specific date on which this policy was brought into effect, we record the numbers and the exchange rate when mentioned, and explain in the note that this may not have been the exact day that spending began.

 ### H5 - Investment in vaccines